Pic du Midi d'Ossau: Appearance

 The Pic du Midi d'Ossau was reputedly first climbed in 1552 by an expedition led by François de Foix-Candale, later to become the Bishop of Aire.
 Although the success of this first climb is disputed, it is known that the mountain had been successfully climbed by 1787 when a military surveyor noted that a triangulation cairn had been built on the summit.
 The first fully recorded climb was by Guillaume Delfau accompanied by Mathieu (an Eaux-Bonnes shepherd) on October 2, 1797.

 The mountain offers many routes of ascent; the voie normale is a serious scramble and rock climb with a grading of PD, II+, 550 m.
 It approaches the summit via the Refuge de Pombie, a Club Alpin Francais owned mountain hut situated at 2031 m, and requires most of a day to execute.

 Politically, the mountain lies within the commune of Laruns, in the département of Pyrénées-Atlantiques and the Aquitaine region of France.
 It lies within the fully protected area of the Pyrenees National Park.
+The mountain was the subject of the 1854 landscape painting View of the Pic du Midi d'Ossau in the Pyrenees by the British romantic artist Clarkson Stanfield.